 In order to find an estimated tax refund or due, it is first necessary to determine a proper taxable income.
-It is possible to use the W-2 forms to help fill out the inputs.
+It is possible to use W-2 forms as a reference for filling out the input fields.
 Relevant W-2 boxes are displayed to the side if they can be taken from the form.
 Taking gross income, subtract deductions and exemptions such as contributions to a 401(k) or pension plan.
 The resulting figure should be the taxable income amount.

 Other Taxable Income

 Interest Income–Most interest will be taxed as ordinary income, including interest earned on checking and savings accounts, CDs, and income tax refunds.
 However, there are certain exceptions, such as municipal bond interest and private-activity bonds.

 Short Term Capital Gains/Losses–profit or loss from the sale of assets held for less than one year.
 Taxed as normal income.

 Long Term Capital Gains/Losses–profit or loss from the sale of assets held for one year or longer.
 Taxation rules applied are determined by ordinary income marginal tax rate.

-Ordinary Dividends—All dividends should be considered ordinary unless specifically classified as qualified instead.
+Ordinary Dividends–All dividends should be considered ordinary unless specifically classified as qualified.
 Ordinary dividends are taxed as normal income.

 Qualified Dividends– these are taxed at the same rate as long-term capital gains, lower than that of ordinary dividends.
 There are many stringent measures in place for dividends to be legally defined as qualified.
 The range of taxation can be as high as 23.8% for the highest tax bracket to tax-free for the lowest tax bracket.

 Passive Incomes–Making the distinction between passive and active income is important because taxpayers can claim passive losses.
 Passive income generally comes from two places, rental properties or businesses that don't require material participation.
 Any excessive passive income loss can be accrued until used or deducted in the year the taxpayer disposes of the passive activity in a taxable transaction.